Skip to main content

 Once you have your repository, you can clone it to your local machine and start writing your application, or copy existing code to push to the repository.

 You will need to create a Dockerfile that builds and runs your application.
 You can define this yourself entirely, however we recommend you use the open-source Shiny Server image managed by the Analytical Platform.
 Click here to see further documentation about this, including an example Dockerfile.
+The webapp_examples repo may contain applications built using other languages and frameworks too.

 When ready to deploy, you can move on to: